-G. Hopper Lid and Hopper Switch
+G. Hopper Lid Latch and Hopper Switch

-- 1. Lift up the hopper lid; now you can fill the hopper with fuel. - 2.
+- 1. Lift up the hopper lid and lock into open position.
+Now you can fill the hopper with fuel. - 2.
 The hopper switch is designed to shut down the feed motor when the hopper lid is open.
-Leaving the lid open too long can cause the fire to go out (Figure 11.1).
+Leaving the lid open too long can cause the fire to go out (Figure 11.1). - 3.
+To close the hopper lid, while holding lid open with one hand, push the bottom of the latch inwards to release from locked position and then slowly close the hopper lid (Figure 11.2).